sarulabs/di/README.md

 # Logger

-If a Logger is set in the Builder when the Context is created, it will be used to log errors that might happen when an object is retrieved or closed.
+If a Logger is set in the Builder when the Container is created, it will be used to log errors that might happen when an object is retrieved or closed.
 It is particularly useful if you use the `Get` method that does not return an error.

 ```go
 builder, _ := di.NewBuilder()